PoODL-CES/GIAS2025_NCBS/README.md

   - Check the file `Understand_Linux_commands` provided in the resources

 - Conda Environment Setup
-  - To make things easier during the workshop, we have pre-downloaded the required conda environments for you.
+  - To make things easier during the workshop, we have pre-installed the required conda environments for you.
 A file named `Conda_Environments` is included in the repository.
 It lists all the environments used during the sessions.

 ## Recommended Resources

-###  Learn About Sequencing
+###  Learn About Illumina Sequencing

 - [How Illumina Sequencing Works](https://www.youtube.com/watch?v=fCd6B5HRaZ8&t=238s)